-Public Access (also known as Direct Access) allows you to instruct a barrister to represent you in a legal dispute, or to provide legal advice directly to you, without the need to be referred by a solicitor or third party.
+Public Access allows you to instruct a barrister to represent you in a legal dispute, or to provide legal advice directly to you, without the need to be referred by a solicitor or third party.
 The process provides an additional route to the very best legal advice and representation.

 KCH Garden Square has a large number of Barristers who are able to receive Public Access instructions in the following areas of law: